mattrglobal/oidc-client-bound-assertions-spec/spec.md

 **Note** - Outside of the scope for this specification is how the Credential Holder then exercises presentation of this credential with a Credential Verifier, however the diagram looks like the following.

-1. The Credential Verifier (acting as a relying party) sends an OpenID Request to the Credential Holder (acting an OP).
+1. The Credential Verifier (acting as a relying party) sends an OpenID Request to the Credential Holder (acting as an OP).
 2. The Credential Holder authenticates the End-User and obtains authorization.
 3. The Credential Holder responds with a Credential Presentation.